frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 An example value for the field

+### `missingValues`

+A list of missing values for this field as per [Missing Values](#missing-values) definition.
+If this property is defined, it takes precedence over the schema-level property.

 ### Types and Formats

 `type` and `format` properties are used to give The type of the field (string, number etc) - see below for